paslandau/paslandau.github.io/source/blog/structuring-the-docker-setup-for-php-projects.md

 - this workaround is only required in containers we want to debug via xdebug

 ## <a id="wrapping-up"></a>Wrapping up
-Congratulation, you made it!
+Congratulations, you made it!
 If some things are not completely clear by now, don't hesitate to leave a comment.
 Apart from that, you should now have a running docker setup for your local PHP development as well as a nice "flow" to get started each day.